18F/join.tts.gsa.gov/pages/positions/strategist.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
+1. Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
 This experience must include **ALL** of the following:

-  1. Leading client-facing consulting projects or initiatives
+- Leading client-facing consulting projects or initiatives
-  2. Collaborating with cross-functional teams to achieve organizational or project objectives
+- Collaborating with cross-functional teams to achieve organizational or project objectives
-  3. Getting buy-in from stakeholders to effect change
+- Getting buy-in from stakeholders to effect change

-Experience applying user-centered design disciplines to the development of products or services.
+2. Experience applying user-centered design disciplines to the development of products or services.
 This experience must include at least **ONE** of the following:

-  1. Leading teams in the user research of digital products or services.
+- Leading teams in the user research or user-centered design of digital products or services
-  2. Leading teams in the iterative development of digital products or services using agile development methodologies.
+- Leading teams in the development of digital products or services using agile development methodologies
-  3. Leading the development of content strategies for web or digital products.
+- Leading the development of content strategies for web or digital products.

 {% else %}